-How To Find A Real Estate Agent For Investment Properties
+How To Find An Investor-Friendly Real Estate Agent

 Chances are good that if you want to become a real estate investor, you’ve done extensive research on the types of investment properties available.
 You’ve probably also learned the lingo, and even researched some actual properties.
 Now what?
 It’s time to find a real estate agent that understands investment properties.
 Of course, you can find investment property on your own, but a good realtor will bring you more deals than you’ll ever find on your own, short of you sourcing real estate deals full-time.

 You’ll likely reach out to some real estate agents to get the ball rolling.
 After all, any agent will have inside knowledge on the local rental market and off-market properties, right?
 Quickly, you’ll discover that most real estate agents aren’t familiar with investment properties at all and rarely have “pocket” listings.

 Not every agent is cut from the same cloth.
 Finding an investor-friendly realtor is absolutely essential before stepping into the world of real estate investment.
 That means someone who not only knows the local rental market and the neighborhoods, but also the backstory behind a good ROI.

 It’s not just about knowing what’s available on the market, but also sourcing off-market deals.
 It’s someone who has invested in real estate in the past (maybe) or at least understands cash on cash return.
 Ideally, a real estate agent for investment property and knows what kind of real estate investments their best and most comfortable with too, since every agent has a niche.

 You might be asking, so where do I find these specialized realtors who can find me an investment property?
 Here are some handy places and key questions to ask to make sure you end up with the perfect investor-friendly realtor.

 Where and How to Find Them An Investor Friendly Realtor